v-rajagt/IntuneDocs/intune/fundamentals/help-secure-windows-pcs-with-endpoint-protection-for-microsoft-intune.md

 4. Right-click the column header.
 A list of available columns appears.
 Select the **Recent Detection Paths** check box in the list.
 The **Recent Detection Paths** column appears and displays up to 10 of the most recently monitored malware instances on the device.

 ## Run a malware scan or update malware definitions on a computer
-Intune can run either a full or quick malware scan by using Endpoint Protection or Windows Defender on a remotely managed PC that has the Intune client installed.
+Intune can run either a full or quick malware scan by using Endpoint Protection or Microsoft Defender on a remotely managed PC that has the Intune client installed.

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), go to **Groups** > **Overview** > **All Devices** > **All Computers**, and then select the computer that you want to target.